krajabi/MentisFuel/README.md

 License
 =======

-The source in the AsthmaHealth repository is made available under the following license unless another license is explicitly identified:
+The source in the GlucoSuccess repository is made available under the following license unless another license is explicitly identified:

 ```
-Copyright (c) 2015, Icahn School of Medicine at Mount Sinai.
+Copyright (c) 2015, Massachusetts General Hospital.
 All rights reserved.

 Redistribution and use in source and binary forms, with or without modification,
 are permitted provided that the following conditions are met: